Skunk (band)

 Skunk was an American alternative rock band formed in 1986 in Maplewood, New Jersey.
 During the group's existence Skunk released two albums on Twin/Tone Records; 1989's Last American Virgin and 1991's Laid.

-Skunk was the first band of now respected session guitarist Matt Sweeney, who after their demise went on to form New York City math rock quartet Chavez, and drummer Claude Coleman, Jr., best known for his decades long tenure playing with Ween.
+Skunk was the first band of now respected session guitarist Matt Sweeney, who after their breakup went on to form New York City math rock quartet Chavez, and drummer Claude Coleman, Jr., best known for his decades long tenure playing with Ween.
 Also in the band for its entire history was bassist Matt Quigley, who later went on to form the art-pop group Vaganza.